Periodic Anderson model with Holstein phonons for the description of the Cerium volume collapse: Conclusion

 An obvious improvement over the present work is to include other contributions to the model.
 The spin orbit coupling and the hybridization in the f-band can be considered in the DMFT calculation, however a more realistic electron-phonon coupling is currently beyond the formalism of DMFT since this requires a numerical method which can handle long range coupling properly.

 \textbf{Acknowledgements}.
 This material is based upon work supported by the National Science Foundation under the NSF EPSCoR Cooperative Agreement No. EPS-1003897 with additional support from the Louisiana Board of Regents.
 MJ was also supported by the NSF Materials Theory grant DMR1728457.
 Computer support is provided by the Louisiana Optical Network Initiative, and by HPC@LSU computing.
+We would like to thank F.F.
+Assad for the continuous time quantum Monte Carlo programs that he shared with us.
+M. J. designed and implemented the maximum entropy method algorithm for extracting real-frequency data from imaginary frequency results.